circonus-labs/circonus-cookbook/README.md

 ## TODO List

     * Most of the resources do not offer :delete actions yet (check_bundle does)
-    * Graph resource lacks facilities for access keys, guides, and composites
     * Support for graphs in default recipe (attribute walker)
     * Ability to control order of rules
     * LWRP for worksheets